sanemleb/deep_learning_project/README.md

 # REPLICATING THE PROJECT RESULTS IN JUPYTER NOTEBOOKS

-In order to replicate the results in a jupyter notebook there are 3 components.\
+In order to replicate the results in a jupyter notebook there are 4 steps.\
 1 - download the run_colab.ipynb from this repository\
 2 - download the deep_learning_notebook_files containing data and models from the drive link shared in the run_colab.ipynb notebook\
 3 - upload the folder deep_learning_notebook_files to your own drive which you can mount in colab\

-Then upload the jupyter notebook to colab and mount the folder containing all necessary modules to run the code.
+4 - Then upload the jupyter notebook to colab and mount the folder containing all necessary modules to run the code.
 The mounting lines are already included in the jupyter notebook

 # HPC SETUP NOTES